 The inventor of a number of devices, Block holds a patent for a non-contact respiratory monitor to prevent Sudden Infant Death Syndrome.

-Rhea Turteltaub was appointed Vice Chancellor, External Affairs at UCLA in March 2008.As vice chancellor, Turtletaub oversees a diverse, yet integrated department comprising Development, Alumni Relations, University Communications & Public Affairs, Government & Community Relations and The UCLA Foundation.
+Rhea Turteltaub was appointed the UCLA Vice Chancellor, External Affairs in March 2008.
+She oversees a diverse, yet integrated department of over 500 staff comprised of Development, Alumni Affairs, Government & Community Relations, Advancement Services, the UCLA Alumni Association, and the UCLA Foundation.

 Board of Directors 2015-16